Read Carmen’s Blog

 A Way to Fear-less When We are Fear-full

 I began this post on fear about two years ago.
 What in the whirl?
-How can something I wrote two years ago resonate with me still!?
+How can something I wrote two years ago still resonate with me?

-I am able to just pick up and continue writing because it’s that relevant.
+I can just pick up and continue writing because it’s that relevant.
 So relevant…like the first thing I thought of was me sitting poolside at my sister-in-law’s house a few days ago and decidedly moving myself inside because there were bats (yep, you read that correctly) swooping and flying around the pool.
 I’m skeered of birds.
 I watched the Alfred Hitchcock movie, The Birds, when I was a little girl (The babysitter was OK with it.
-Why not?) and I want them to stay at a beautiful distance from me.
-You want to get me itchy, feed the birds while I’m sitting in my beach chair trying to relax.
+Why not?), and I want them to stay at a beautiful distance from me.
+You want to get me itchy, feed the birds while I sit in my beach chair trying to relax.

 I KNOW they are just as scared of me as I am of them.
 I KNOW I’m bigger than they are.
 I KNOW I don’t have love birds trapped in a cage in my house.
 But still…

 Maybe you need these words today, too.
-Maybe that’s why I had it in drafts and never published it.
-It was waiting for me to finish writing it today ’cause you know, timing is everything.
+Perhaps that’s why I had it in drafts and never published it.
+It was waiting for me to finish writing it today, ’cause you know, timing is everything.

 Have you ever just sat dumbstruck and flabbergasted over life?
 The hits just keep coming.
-You begin to wonder if there is a big red target on your heart and soul.
+You begin to wonder if a big red target is on your heart and soul.

 Now that thought often gives me a shiver.
-I can get real worried about what’s next.
-Just being real here, the prince of darkness can dim my light sometimes by a mere whisper.
+I can get really worried about what’s next.
+Being real here, the prince of darkness can sometimes dim my light by a mere whisper.

 Those of us in ministry often feel our target is bigger.
 But wait, aren’t we all called to be a functioning part of the body of Christ?
 So there goes that excuse theory.

-I’m hoping there are a few of you out there that are shaking your heads with an amen, even if it’s a nervous one.
+I’m hoping a few of you are shaking your heads with an amen, even if it’s a nervous one.

 For God did not give us a spirit of timidity or cowardice or fear, but [He has given us a spirit] of power and of love and of sound judgment and personal discipline [abilities that result in a calm, well-balanced mind and self-control].